ckcr4lyf/saxrag.com/_posts/2023-12-28-Fangchuan.md

 ![The Tour Group Transport Hub](https://assets.saxrag.com/20231229_151205.JPG){: height="500" }
 _The tour bus group's main hub, I think_

 From here, I just kinda went in and asked about the "Fangchuan bus".
 A little lost in translation, but they got the general idea.
 However, I don't think they were used to foreigners.
 They asked which country I'm from, and when I said India, they tried to figure out if it was safe to take me.
-I should clarify - "safety" here meant would they get in trouble for taking a foreigner to this border area, which could potentially be against some kind of national security law or whatever.
+I should clarify - "safety" here meant whether they would get in trouble for taking a foreigner to this border area, which could potentially be against some kind of national security law or whatever.
 At least that's what it seemed like.
-After the guy made a few calls, he confirmed that yes, I could go in the tour bus, but only to the viewing tower, not the actual border, which was a win in my book.
+After the guy made a few calls, he confirmed that yes, I could go in the tour bus, but only to the viewing tower, not the actual border.
+This was a win in my book.

 As I mentioned earlier, everyone else in the bus was fresh from the railway station, just in for a day trip.
 Thankfully, there was a very helpful girl from Hubei province in front of me who spoke English, and helped translate some of the things the bus driver was telling us - pointing out areas of interest along the border as we drove.